REGISTRATION

 How do I get to the start?

 Please catch public transport to the start at Bondi Beach.
-There is also easy public transport from the finish at Milsons Point.
-There is limited public parking available at both start and finish.
+There is also easy public transport from the finish, with Ferry, Bus and Train station near by.
+There is very limited public parking available at both start and finish.

-There will be a drop-off and pick-up area at the start and finish for your crews to drop you off or pick you up at the end.
+There will be a drop-off and pick-up area at the start and finish for your crew to drop you off or pick you up at the end.
 Please follow the instructions from our road marshalls at all times, thank you.

 Is there parking available?